-Matter to be dealt with Full Committee Sub- Committee ('Panel') Authorised Officers Application for Personal Licence Police objection (See Note 1) All other cases Application for Personal Licence with unspent convictions All cases Application for Premises Licence/Club Premises Certificate Valid Representation (See Note 2) All other cases Application for provisional statement Valid Representation (See Note 2) All other cases Application to vary Premises Licence/Club Premises Certificate Valid Representation (See Note 2) All other cases Application to vary Designated Premises Supervisor Police objection (See Note 1) All other cases Request to be removed as Designated Premises Supervisor All cases Application for transfer of Premises Licence Police objection (See Note 1) All other cases Applications for interim authorities Police objection (See Note 1) All other cases Application to review Premises Licence/Club Premises Certificate All cases Decision on whether a complaint is irrelevant, frivolous, vexatious, repetitious etc. All cases Decision to object when local authority is a consultee and not the relevant authority considering the application All cases Determination of a Police Representation to a Temporary Event Notice.
+Matter to be dealt with Full Committee Sub-Committee ('Panel') Authorised Officers Application for Personal Licence Police objection (See Note 1) All other cases Application for Personal Licence with unspent convictions All cases Application for Premises Licence/Club Premises Certificate Valid Representation (See Note 2) All other cases Application for provisional statement Valid Representation (See Note 2) All other cases Application to vary Premises Licence/Club Premises Certificate Valid Representation (See Note 2) All other cases Application to vary Designated Premises Supervisor Police objection (See Note 1) All other cases Request to be removed as Designated Premises Supervisor All cases Application for transfer of Premises Licence Police objection (See Note 1) All other cases Applications for interim authorities Police objection (See Note 1) All other cases

+Matter to be dealt with Full Committee Sub-Committee ('Panel') Authorised Officers Application to review Premises Licence/Club Premises Certificate All cases Decision on whether a complaint is irrelevant, frivolous, vexatious, repetitious etc. All cases Decision to object when local authority is a consultee and not the relevant authority considering the application All cases Determination of a Police Representation to a Temporary Event Notice.
 All cases

 Note 1 - "Police objection" = If a police objection has been made and not withdrawn.

 Note 2 - "Valid representation" = if a representation has been determined by a delegated officer as a relevant representation from an interested party or a representation has been made by a responsible authority and at least one of those representations is not withdrawn (with the agreement of all parties that a hearing is not necessary).

 NOTE: The information in this Appendix is correct as at the date that this Policy was adopted by the Council and came into effect and is based on the Amended Guidance issued under Section 182 of the Licensing Act 2010 and published in March 2010.
 After this date subsequent legislation or Guidance may amend, add to or delete any or all of requirements of the Licensing Act, its associated legislation and Guidance.
-It is the applicants responsibility to ensure that they are aware of all of the legal requirements and Guidance that are in effect at the date of their application and that may impact upon their application.
+It is the applicants responsibility to ensure that they are aware of all of the legal requirements and Guidance that re in effect at the date of their application and that may impact upon their pplication.
+X:\Committee Documents\2010-2011 Cycle (1) May-Jul\Licensing Acts_140710\Word docs\Licensing Acts_140710_Draft Statement of Licensing Policy.doc Page 95